PaulTreanor/paultreanor.com/pages/spacedaws-devlog.md

 **Current development status**

-I've been gradually developing this idea since November.
+I've been slowly chipping away at this since November.
 So far, I've completed the DNS/frontend deployment, frontend CI/CD, a landing page, courses and flashcard UI, an email collection service, authentication, and a basic question-answering flow.

-Here's a screenshot of some of the work:
+Here's a screenshot:

 <img src="/images/spacedaws/spacedAWS-demo-1.gif" alt="spacedaws current progress">